Silvio Rodríguez: Nueva Trova

 The entire work of Silvio Rodríguez offers an intimate and introspective window into the life cycle of the artist.
 If the lyrics of the early part of his career are about revolutionary enthusiasm, love encounters and disappointments, as well as sensual desire, and if the middle-aged Silvio is more self-questioning, often looking backward; his most recent albums, such as Cita con ángeles, talk in part about his life as a grandfather and has a certain focus on children, while Érase que se era is the release (with all the means that come with being an established artist) of songs written early in his youth but never previously recorded.
 Mariposas also featured two classics composed in his youth.

 Silvio Rodríguez stands out in the Spanish-speaking world for the intimacy and subtlety of his lyrics, as well as for his acoustic melodies and "chord picking."
 He is particularly popular amongst intellectual circles of the left in Latin America and Spain.
-He has also often served as Cuban cultural emissary in events of solidarity, whether in Chile (Silvio Rodríguez in Chile, 1990) or Argentina (En vivo en Argentina, recorded in 1984), both massive concerts given shortly after the fall of their dictatorships.
+He has also often served as Cuban cultural emissary in events of solidarity, whether in Chile (Silvio Rodríguez in Chile, 1990) or Argentina (En vivo en Argentina, recorded in 1984), both massive concerts given shortly after the fall of the right-wing dictatorships.
 Cuban flags are always conspicuous in the crowd during his concerts.
 Chilean audiences had become familiar with Silvio Rodríguez through the circulation of clandestine pirate cassettes in the 1980s.

 In 2007, he received a doctorate honoris causa from Universidad Nacional Mayor de San Marcos in Peru.
 (Lima, Peru).

+In 2022 he received the Choir of Honor of the International Festival of New Latin American Cinema in Havana (Coral de Honor del Festival Internacional de Nuevo Cine Latinoamericano de La Habana) for his contributions to Cuban cinema soundtracks.

+In June 2023, he was awarded he title of Doctor Honoris Causa in Social Sciences and Humanities by the University of Havana.

 Rodríguez has been a major influence on many folk artists, including the Swedish artist José González.